wakatime/wakatime-blog/posts/45-using-a-disk-based-redis-clone-to-reduce-aws-s3-bill.md

 SSDB supports [replication][ssdb replication] built-in and clustering with [twemproxy][twemproxy].
 Most importantly, it stores your data set on disk using RAM for caching.
 Our SSDB data set is 500GB and does a good job of lowering the number of reads we make to S3.
+Remember to [increase the file-max][blog post 47] of your SSDB server to at least 10k, to prevent getting errors like `Too many open files` or `Connection reset by peer`.

 ### Conclusion